selfcommunity/developers-doc/docs/apireference/v2/course/search_courses.md

 title: Search Courses
 ---

-This endpoint performs courses search only for courses that has `privacy != secret` or when `privacy = secret` the user must already be part of the course (joined).
+This endpoint performs courses search only for courses that has `privacy` different from `secret` or when `privacy` is `secret` the user must be at least invited to the course.

 :::info